Supersonic-Sites/GriffinPainting/content/_index.md

       Phil Cheevers (left) partnered with Kyle to expand the business and meet the growing demand from happy clients.
 Born in Vancouver but living in Victoria for the past 20 years, Phil has a history in the business world but no desire to sit behind a desk.
 While he is not painting, he's also hanging out with his wife and two sons (almost identical ages to Kyle's), kiteboarding, travelling, as well as running a business in Mexico.
     aos_select: true
-    title: About The Founders
+    title: <span class="text-primary font-extrabold">About The Founders</span>
     type: img_half_right
   - type: divider
     bg_color: white
-  - type: video_half_left
+  - type: heading_full
+    id: none
     bg_color: white
-    VideoID: G6gzaReUFJQ
-    title: How to Choose the Right Paint Sheen?
-    desc: >-
+    align: center
+    title_size: small
+    desc_select: true
-      Learn how to choose paint that is right for you based on the differences and advantages of each paint sheen.
+    desc: Learn how to choose paint that is right for you based on the differences and advantages of each paint sheen.
 Find out which ones wipe clean the easiest and which are best for hiding imperfections in your wall.
 You’ll even get recommendations on which paint sheens are best for specific rooms in your home.
+    title: How to Choose the Right Paint Sheen?
+  - type: divider_half
+    bg_color: white
+  - type: video_full
+    VideoID: G6gzaReUFJQ
   - type: divider
     bg_color: white
   - type: heading_full